Enhanced Evaporative Emission Systems

 EVAP Evaporative Emissions

 Charcoal Canister: The canister contains a charcoal insert that absorbs and retains fuel vapor until it's purged into the intake manifold for combustion.
-Late-model vehicles have an enhanced evaporative system equipped with a canister located close to the tank to capture fuel vapor during refueling.
+Late-model vehicles have an enhanced evaporative system equipped with a canister close to the tank to capture fuel vapor during refueling.
 The ECM typically purges the canister in gear after the engine has warmed and reached a specific temperature.

 An OBD2 drive cycle.